 Get a flu shot when they are available.

 If you are sick, stay home and avoid contact with others.
-Notify your supervisor, instructor, or students if you can’t make it to campus because you are sick.
+Notify your supervisor, instructor, or students if you can’t make it to class or work because you are sick.

 Maintain a healthy diet.